Transfer Boards Buying Guide – How to Choose the Best Option for Safety and Ease!

 What Should Nurses Assess Before Transferring Clients?

-Maintaining good hygiene habits, such as washing your hands often, is important.
+It is important to maintain good hygiene habits, such as washing your hands often.
 Search the area extensively to ensure your safety.
-Meet the patient in person to get to know them better.
+Meet the patients in person to get to know them better.
 You should use two pieces of identification to verify patients’ identities.

 How Can I Transfer My Immobile Patient?